 Requests for reinstatement under the conditions of Academic Regulation 22d are reviewed by the Office of the Registrar.

 The Academic Standing Committee addresses requests for exception to Academic Regulation 22.
-Suspended students who are considering filing a Request for Exception to Academic Regulation 22 should meet with the head advisor of their college to discuss their options.
+Suspended students who are considering filing a Petition for Exception to the Reinstatement Regulations form (provided by the Registrar's Office) should meet with the head advisor of their college to discuss their options.
 The preparation process generally requires several days; students should allow sufficient time before the ASC meeting to gather and prepare all materials.
 Students with specific questions should contact their college head advisor, or the Registrar's Office.

 The Committee on Academic Standing will consider requests for exceptions to the Reinstatement Rules only in those rare situations in which all four of the following conditions are met: